rust-lang/reference/src/types/closure.md

         * Else
             * Return (Place, Mode)
     * `move_xform(Place, Mode) -> (Place, Mode)` (For move closures)
-        * "Take ownership if data being accessed is owned by the variable used to access it (or if closure attempts to move data that it doesn't own)."
-        * "When taking ownership, only capture data found on the stack."
-        * "Otherwise, reborrow the reference."
-        * If Mode is `ref mut` and the place contains a deref of an `&mut`:
-            * Return (Place, Mode)
-        * Else if Mode is `ref *` and the place contains a deref of an `&`:
-            * Return (Place, Mode)
-        * Else if place contains a deref at index `i`:
+        * If place contains a deref at index `i`:
             * Let `(Place1, _) = truncate_place(Place, Mode, i)`
             * Return (Place1, ByValue)
         * Else:
             * Return (Place, ByValue)
+        * Note that initially we had considered an approach where "Take ownership if data being accessed is owned by the variable used to access it (or if closure attempts to move data that it doesn't own).
+That is when taking ownership only capture data that is found on the stack otherwise reborrow the reference.".
+This cause a bug around lifetimes, check [rust-lang/rust#88431](https://github.com/rust-lang/rust/issues/88431).
     * `ref_xform(Place, Mode) -> (Place, Mode)` (for ref closures)
         * "If taking ownership of data, only move data from enclosing stack frame."
         * Generate C' by mapping each (Mode, Place) in C